El Paso, TX

 The Black Forest has a very nice cherry filling with a liqueur flavor along with a very fresh cake and European style (not too sweet) cream topping.
 This is definitely one of the best I have tried (I would say probably the best).
-The price is a little steep, but if you get it with a daily special which includes a dessert it is almost like getting it on the house.

 Peter does not have a drink fountain (Coke, etc.) and does not serve iced tea.
 Beer is available, though.